paulmillr/noble-hashes/README.md

 const pbkey1 = await pbkdf2(sha256, 'password', 'salt', { c: 524288, dkLen: 32 });
 ```

-Noble implements hashes.
-Sometimes people want to use built-in `crypto.subtle` instead.
+Sometimes people want to use built-in `crypto.subtle` instead of pure JS implementation.
 However, it has terrible API.

-We simplify access to built-ins.
+We simplify access to built-ins with API which mirrors noble-hashes.
+The overhead is minimal - just 30+ lines of code, which verify input correctness.

 > [!NOTE]
 > Webcrypto methods are always async.